-Identifying and promoting emerging talent is core to FLAG’s program.
-We are pleased to present Images of Venus from Wayne Lawrence’s Orchard Beach: The Bronx Riviera curated by artist Awol Erizku.
-Awol exhibited in FLAG’s 2011 Art² and 2013 personal, political, mysterious exhibitions and we are proud to now invite him as curator.
+Identifying and promoting emerging talent is central to The FLAG Art Foundation’s exhibition program and we are pleased to present Images of Venus from Wayne Lawrence’s Orchard Beach: The Bronx Riviera, curated by artist Awol Erizku, from October 5-December 14, 2013, on its 10th floor.
+Erizku previously exhibited in FLAG’s Art² (2011) and personal, political, mysterious (2013), and we are proud to now invite him as curator.

-The Orchard Beach series resonates with Awol’s approach to portraiture.
-When discussing Wayne’s work, Awol notes it quotes both photography and painting and that it both engages and leaves the spectator wanting to see more.
-The images are subtle yet confrontational; this aspect of the artist’s image making enables him to navigate two complementary axes-as a form of documentation and as a reference to classical portraiture.
+Wayne Lawrence’s The Orchard Beach series resonates with Erizku’s approach to portraiture.
+When discussing Lawrence’s work, Erizku notes, “it quotes both photography and painting and engages and leaves the spectator wanting to see more.
+The images are subtle yet confrontational; this aspect of the artist’s image making enables him to navigate two complementary axes-as a form of documentation and as a reference to classical portraiture.”

 Orchard Beach consists of portraits of proud men and women with audacious attitude, loving couples, and families at play.
 In this work I am interested in challenging the stereotypes associated with working-class people by highlighting themes of community, cultural pride and the individuals’ quest for identity.”

-His first monograph, Orchard Beach: The Bronx Riviera, was released by Prestel Publishing in October 2013 and is the subject of an exhibition The Bronx Museum of the Arts on view October 13, 2013 through February 16, 2014.
+Lawrence’s first monograph, Orchard Beach: The Bronx Riviera, was released by Prestel Publishing in October 2013, and is the subject of an exhibition at The Bronx Museum of the Arts on view October 13, 2013-February 16, 2014.